1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 3. Include provisions for all individuals

 Your workplace safety plan needs to cover the safety of more than just your employees.
-It is for everyone that might be in your facilities.
+It is for everyone who might be in your facilities.
 That could also mean contractors, visitors, and temporary employees.

 Your plan should include provisions for protecting individuals who need to work alone in isolated or high-risk locations—security professionals refer to this class of individuals as “lone workers.”